 The rest of this floor was filled with arcade machines, in various states of disassemble.
 I’m guessing it was once some kind of repair shop.
 And maybe it was a support business to the arcade that used to operate on the main floor of the Farwell Building just across the park.

-We of course snuck down to the main floor and let ourselves out, instead of going all the way back through the Colonial Building and dealing with that hellacious roof-climb ordeal again.
+John and I of course snuck down to the main floor and let ourselves out, instead of going all the way back through the Colonial Building and dealing with that hellacious roof-climb ordeal again.

 The City of Detroit, Michigan, Vol. III, by Clarence Burton, p.
 218